dipeshrath/cd3-automation-toolkit-workshop/cd3-automation-toolkit/setup-the-toolkit/setup-the-toolkit.md

    ![rmstackoutput](./images/rmstackoutput_v1.png)

-  After executing the container, jump to [Task 3](#task-3-connect-container-to-oci-tenancy) to connect this container to OCI tenancy.
+  After logging in to the container, jump to [Task 3](#task-3-connect-container-to-oci-tenancy) to connect this container to OCI tenancy.

-## Task 2: Launch CD3 container in Local System
+## Task 2: Launch CD3 container in Local System (Only required for manual launch)

 Make sure the [prerequisites](#prerequisites) are met before proceeding.